-Slum Area Conditions Observed Not observed, but suspected present Not observed (7) "Slum area" means an area having physical or economic conditions conducive to disease, infant mortality, juvenile delinquency, poverty, or crime because there is a predominance of buildings or improvements, whether residential or nonresidential, which are impaired by reason of dilapidation, deterioration, age, or obsolescence, and exhibiting one or more of the following factors: (a) Inadequate provision for ventilation, light, air, sanitation, or open spaces; X (b) High density of population, compared to the population density of adjacent areas within the county or municipality; and overcrowding, as indicated by government-maintained statistics or other studies and the requirements of the Florida Building Code; X (c) The existence of conditions that endanger life or property by fire or other causes. Х
+Slum Area Conditions Observed Not observed, but suspected present Not observed (7) " Slum area " means an area having physical or economic conditions conducive to disease, infant mortality, juvenile delinquency, poverty, or crime because there is a predominance of buildings or improvements, whether residential or nonresidential, which are impaired by reason of dilapidation, deterioration, age, or obsolescence, and exhibiting one or more of the following factors: (a) Inadequate provision for ventilation, light, air, sanitation, or open spaces; Х (b) High density of population, compared to the population density of adjacent areas within the county or municipality; and overcrowding, as indicated by government-maintained statistics or other studies and the requirements of the Florida Building Code; Х (c) The existence of conditions that endanger life or property by fire or other causes. Х

-Blight Area Conditions Observed Not observed, but suspected present Not observed (8) "Blighted area" means an area in which there are a substitutions; in which conditions, as indicated by government life or property or are leading to economic distress; and in present: t-maintained stat istics or other stu dies, endanger (a) Predominance of defective or inadequate street layout, parking facilities, roadways, bridges, or public transportation facilities.
-X (b) Aggregate assessed values of real property in the area for ad valorem tax purposes have failed to show any appreciable increase over the 5 years prior to the finding of such conditions.
-X (c) Faulty lot layout in relation to size, adequacy, accessibility, or usefulness. Х (d) Unsanitary or unsafe conditions. Х (e) Deterioration of site or other improvements. Х (f) Inadequate and outdated building density patterns. Х (g) Falling lease rates per square foot of office, commercial, or industrial space compared to the remainder of the county or municipality.
-X
+Blight Area Conditions Observed Not observed, but suspected present Not observed (8) "Blighted area" means an area in which there are a substantial number of deteriorated or deteriorating structures; in which conditions, as indicated by government-maintained statistics or other studies, endang life or property or are leading to economic distress; and in which two or more of the following factors are present: (a) Predominance of defective or inadequate street layout, parking facilities, roadways, bridges, or public transportation facilities. х (b) Aggregate assessed values of real property in the area for ad valorem tax purposes have failed to show any appreciable increase over the 5 years prior to the finding of such conditions. Х (c) Faulty lot layout in relation to size, adequacy, accessibility, or usefulness. Х (d) Unsanitary or unsafe conditions. Х (e) Deterioration of site or other improvements. Х (f) Inadequate and outdated building density patterns. Х (g) Falling lease rates per square foot of office, commercial, or industrial space compared to the remainder of the county or municipality. Х